Ralph Turlington

 Ralph Donald Turlington Sr. (October 5, 1920 – May 12, 2021) was an American politician from the state of Florida.

 Early life

 Turlington was born in Gainesville, Florida in 1920.
 Turlington was in the inaugural class of the P. K. Yonge Developmental Research School, where he was a distinguished alumni, graduating in 1938.
 He attended the University of Florida, where he was also a distinguished alumni, to obtain a Bachelor of Science degree in business and Harvard University for his master's degree in the same field.

-After completing his education, Turlington served in the United States Army during World War II and the Korean War.
+After completing his education, Turlington was commissioned as a 2nd Lieutenant in the United States Army with the Third Army the Battle of the Bulge during World War II.
 After the war, he worked at the University of Florida.
 In 1947, he became a faculty member of Alpha Kappa Psi Professional Business Fraternity.
 He received a Distinguished Alumni Award from the University of Florida in 1968.

 Florida House of Representatives

 He was elected to the Florida House of Representatives in 1950 for Alachua County.
 He would serve until 1974, eventually also serving as speaker from 1967 to 1969.
 He was the Florida Commissioner of Education from 1974 to 1987.
 He was elected to Constitutional office in Florida more times than any other person in the history of Florida.
 Following his service as Commissioner of Education, Turlington joined the American College Testing Program (ACT) and served full-time as a consultant to longtime friend Dr. James W. Carr.